 Train Your Brain Seriously

 Our brain, ever present, ever listening, ever learning, obeying our every command, solving our every problem, attending to our emotions and wishes, remembering our joys and sorrows, our brain, is our best friend.
 Yet, environmental conditions such as increased stress, depression, drug and substance abuse, neurological conditions such as learning disabilities, Multiple Sclerosis and Alzheimer's as well as developmental conditions such as aging, may impair the brain's ability to attend, reason, learn or remember.
-Despite our advanced technologies and rising education levels, cognitive decline or decreasing levels of cognitive function is increasingly observed across all ages and may be the result, not only of developmental or neurological impairments, but no less of drug and medication abuse, obesity and lack of aerobic activity.
+Despite our advanced technologies and rising education levels, decline or decreasing levels of cognitive function is increasingly observed across all ages and may be the result, not only of developmental or neurological impairments, but no less of drug and medication abuse, obesity and lack of aerobic activity.
 Because cognitive decline affects performance of daily tasks including productivity at home, at school and at work, researchers are attempting to preserve or enhance cognitive function using enrichment approaches that intensify the learning experience.
-They are supported in this endeavor by the abundant scientific evidence on the potential for neural and cognitive brain plasticity.
+They are supported in this endeavor by the abundant scientific evidence on the potential for neural and cognitive brain plasticity or neuroplasticity.
 One such form of enrichment is cognitive training, or as it is sometimes called brain training.
 Brain training, the systematic training of cognitive ability, aims at preserving, enhancing or developing cognitive abilities such as memory, executive control, coordination much as physical training develops muscle strength or flexibility.
 Depending on the condition, brain training can be applied in isolation or in combination with medication.

 The literature on cognitive training recommends that, in order to be more effective, cognitive training should be endowed with a firm scientific theoretical base.
 Trained processes should be firmly grounded in the scientific theory of human cognitive development throughout the lifespan.
 For example, a brain training program for the elderly should consider the speed of processing theory which stipulates a general perceptual and processing slowing down with advancing age and the executive control theory which claims a decline in fluid abilities such as attention, inhibition, task switching and working memory.